GENGA II: GPU planetary N-body simulations with non-Newtonian forces and high number of particles: Performance

 \section{Performance}

-We measure the performance of the code by integrating a planetesimal disk with N bodies, distributed between 0.5 and 4 AU and a total mass of 5 M$_\oplus$.
-The number of close encounters increases with the number of bodies.
-For less than 256 bodies, no close encounters occur in this test.
-We use the best choice of the number of symplectic levels and sub steps for each GPU type (see section \ref{sect:SLevels}).
-We use a NVIDIA GTX 980, NVIDIA GTX 1080, NVIDIA RTX 3090 and an AMD Radeon VII GPU, all installed in desktop machines.
-We further test the NVIDIA Tesla K20, NVIDIA Tesla P100, NVIDIA Tesla A100 and an AMD Instinct MI100 installed on HPC server systems in Switzerland, Norway, Finland and Slovenia.
-And finally we also test a NVIDIA Quadro T2000 GPU from a notebook machine.
-While the Tesla, Instinct and the Radeon VII cards support fast double precision computing -- typically half the speed of single precision -- the other GPUs only have an artificially-reduced double precision performance, typically only 1.5\% to 4\% (1/64 to 1/24) of the single precision performance.
+We measure the performance of the code by integrating a planetesimal disk with $N$ bodies, distributed between 0.5 and 4 au and a total mass of 5 $M_\oplus$.
+The number of close-encounters increases with the number of bodies.
+For less than 256 bodies, no close-encounters occur in this test.
+We use the best choice of the number of symplectic levels and sub-steps for each GPU type (see section \ref{sect:SLevels}).
+We use an NVIDIA GTX 980, NVIDIA GTX 1080, NVIDIA RTX 3090, and an AMD Radeon VII GPU, all installed in desktop machines.
+We further test the NVIDIA Tesla K20, NVIDIA Tesla P100, NVIDIA Tesla A100, and an AMD Instinct MI100 installed on HPC server systems in Switzerland, Norway, Finland, and Slovenia.
+Finally, we also test an NVIDIA Quadro T2000 GPU from a notebook machine.
+While the Tesla, Instinct, and the Radeon VII cards support fast double-precision computing, typically half the speed of single precision, the other GPUs only have an artificially reduced double-precision performance, typically only 1.5\%-4\% (1/64 to 1/24) of the single precision performance.